The Martial Compendium 5E

 Maneuver Type: Brutal (Strike)

 When you take the Attack Action, you can declare one of your attacks a Bellowing Blow, that rattles your foe to the core.
-On a hit, add your superiority die to the attack’s damage roll.
-It must succeed on a Constitution saving throw or gain the Dazed condition until the start of your next turn.
+On a hit, the creature has Disadvantage on saving throws made to maintain concentration, and it must succeed on a Constitution saving throw or gain the Dazed condition until the start of your next turn.

 Command to Strike

 You can use your Bonus Action to direct one of your companions to strike.
-When you do so, choose a friendly creature who can see or hear you and expend one superiority die.
-That creature can immediately use its Reaction to make one melee attack, adding the superiority die to the attack’s damage roll.
+When you do so, choose a friendly creature who can see or hear you.
+That creature can immediately use its Reaction to make a melee attack.

 Cleave